quicwg/multipath/draft-ietf-quic-multipath.md

 ### Loss and Congestion Handling With Zero-Length CID {#zero-length-cid-loss-and-congestion}

-When sending to a zero-length CID receiver, senders will receive back acknowledgements that combine packet numbers received over multiple paths.
+When sending to a zero-length CID receiver, senders may receive acknowledgements that combine packet numbers received over multiple paths.
 Senders MUST be able to infer the sending path from the acknowledged packet numbers, for example by remembering which packet was sent on what path.
 The senders MUST use that information to